 How should I bring up ginger with my veterinarian?

 The bottom line is that ginger is not known to be toxic to dogs.
 Make sure you watch your pup the first time they eat any new food item, and make sure you always test in moderation.
-Most dogs will do fine with a little ginger in their food, or as a treat.
-Just make sure that if you notice any adverse reactions once eaten, that you contact your veterinarian right away.
+Most dogs do fine with a little ginger in their food or as a treat.
+Just make sure that if you notice any adverse reactions once eaten, you contact your veterinarian right away.